Frequently Asked Questions About Techtonica

 What is your one-sentence description of Techtonica?

-Techtonica partners with tech companies to provide free tech training, laptops, living stipends, and job placement to women and non-binary adults seeking economic empowerment.
+Techtonica partners with tech companies to provide software engineering training with need-based, sliding-scale, subsidized tuition and stipend scholarships with supplied laptops, job placement and/or job search support to women and non-binary adults seeking economic empowerment.

 What makes Techtonica different?

-We offer underserved, diverse populations an opportunity to be involved in a long-term, tuition-free, full-time program that prepares and places them in the software engineering field without having to worry about financial instability.
+We offer underserved, diverse populations an opportunity to be involved in a long-term, need-based, sliding-scale, subsidized tuition and stipend scholarships for a full-time software engineering training program that prepares and places them in the software engineering field without having to worry about financial instability.
 The main differences between us and other programs are:

-• 85% of our participants so far have been people of color, 19% have a disability, 8% identify outside the gender binary, and 2% are veterans
+- 88% of our participants so far have been people of color, 21% have a disability, 21% are parents , 10% identify outside the gender binary, and 1% are veterans

-• We provide stipends to help our participants with living and childcare costs
+- We provide stipend scholarships to help our participants with living and childcare costs and lessen the pricing of tuition where eligible

 What do “genderqueer,” “non-binary,” and “femme” or “femme-presenting” mean?